Treatment algorithm

 Additional treatment recommended for SOME patients in selected patient group

-The choice of specific type of testosterone and route of testosterone administration should be informed by shared decision making and guided by efficacy, patient preference, ease of use, and safety.[42]
+The choice of testosterone formulation and route of administration should be informed by shared decision-making and guided by efficacy, patient preference, ease of use, and safety.[54]

-The adequacy of testosterone therapy is assessed by clinical symptoms and serum hormone levels.[42]
+The adequacy of testosterone therapy is assessed by clinical symptoms, serum testosterone levels, and relevant biomarkers such as haematocrit and bone density.[28][54]

-Patients require regular follow-up to ensure compliance, assess effectiveness, adjust dosing, and monitor for side effects.
-Patients should be reviewed at regular intervals (every 3 to 4 months) during the first year of treatment, and annually thereafter.[28][34]
-Haematocrit should also be checked at these visits.
-Dose titration may be required to attain adequate circulating testosterone levels.
+Patients require regular follow-up to ensure compliance, assess effectiveness, adjust dosing, and monitor for adverse effects.
+Patients should be reviewed at regular intervals (every 3-4 months) during the first year of treatment, and annually thereafter.[29][37]
+Dose titration may be required to attain adequate circulating testosterone levels and to maintain normal haematocrit.

-Topical and transdermal formulations include gels, solution, and transdermal patch (in some countries); these require once-daily application.
-Testosterone levels can be checked to see if they have reached therapeutic levels after 1 week of using transdermal products.
+Topical and transdermal formulations include gels, solution, and (in some countries) patches; these require once-daily application.
+Testosterone levels can be checked to see if they have reached therapeutic levels after 1 week of using transdermal products; haematocrit will take approximately 2 months to reach a steady state.
 Physiological serum levels can be achieved with dose adjustment.
-Testosterone level should be measured 2 to 4 hours after gel application as this gives the peak value.
+Testosterone level should be measured 6-12 hours after gel application as this gives the mid-point value.

 Transfer of testosterone from patient to partner or child through skin-to-skin contact has been reported in patients using gel or cream preparations, but is extremely rare.
 This can be avoided by washing hands after application, and covering treated skin areas with clothing.[54]

-A long-acting intramuscular formulation (testosterone undecanoate) can be given every 8-12 weeks to maintain testosterone levels within the normal physiological range.
-Testosterone levels should be measured immediately prior to an injection (i.e., trough level) to ensure concentration is near the low-normal range.
+A long-acting intramuscular formulation (testosterone undecanoate) can be given every 10-16 weeks to maintain testosterone levels within the normal physiological range.
+Testosterone levels should be measured either immediately prior to an injection (i.e., trough level) to ensure concentration is near the low-normal range, or at the mid-point between injections, aiming for a mid-range testosterone concentration.

 All intramuscular preparations of testosterone should be warmed to body temperature and administered slowly to reduce discomfort.
-Long-acting intramuscular testosterone undecanoate should be administered over 60 to 90 seconds to reduce injection pain and the risk of pulmonary oil microembolism (POME).
+Long-acting intramuscular testosterone undecanoate should be administered over 60-90 seconds to reduce injection pain and the risk of pulmonary oil microembolism (POME).

 Other formulations or brands of testosterone may be available; consult your local drug formulary for more information.
 Availability of testosterone formulations may differ between countries.